Lelouch-Britannia/ksvd/README.md

    *A stem plot showcasing a sparse vector, emphasizing the power law decay characteristic of the representation.*

+--

 ## Final Notes

 For effective execution, ensure functions like `LowResImage`, `Training`, `SinglePatchReconstructV2`, `compressibility`, `plotResultsMatrix`, and `reconstruct_from_patches_2d` are correctly imported and referenced.

+---

+## References

+1. M. Aharon, M. Elad and A. Bruckstein, "K-SVD: An algorithm for designing overcomplete dictionaries for sparse representation," in *IEEE Transactions on Signal Processing*.
+2. Rubinstein, Ron & Zibulevsky, Michael & Elad, Michael.
+(2008).
+Efficient Implementation of the K-SVD Algorithm Using Batch Orthogonal Matching Pursuit.